 How do I Complete a Set-Up Profile?

-Enter the Abbreviated Study/Project Name and a more detailed full Study/Project Name then click “Next”
+Enter the Abbreviated Project/Coag Name and a more detailed full Project/CoagName then click “Next” If we do our regular NOFO naming convention: the system should create “Capacity Building and it should have a folder to list the “36” folders on the same start date, then the funding page should be attached to the overarching project but also within the country folders.